Want to learn new ways to make extra money?

 I’ll break down each portion of the equation individually, but for now, let’s look at the formula overall.

 Anyone who understands basic multiplication can see how a change to one input impacts the overall equation.
 If you want to reduce the amount of time it takes to become a millionaire, then you’ll need to increase your return on investment (ROI) or savings.

 Maybe you have credit card debt and/or student loans and can’t save as much.
 In that case, you’ll need to increase the amount of time you save or your investment returns.
 Or you can look for ways to increase your income.

-Everyone’s inputs are different, and that’s okay, as long as the result is the same.
+Everyone’s retirement savings plan is different, and that’s okay, as long as the result is the same.